-- Students who intend to participate may form their teams and complete the initial registration through the registration webpage of Hang Lung Mathematics Awards.
+- Students who intend to participate may form their teams and complete the initial registration through the registration webpage ("Register Now" button above) of Hang Lung Mathematics Awards.

 - A team should select a suitable mathematical research topic and perform an independent study.
 The team may submit an optional outline, which usually is helpful in clarifying the research process